israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Math.imul(x, y)

+    Returns the result of a 32-bit integer multiplication.

 ### Date
  Work with dates and times in JavaScript.
  by Date constructor so you can parsing, managing, and displaying dates.